 Billy O'Conner was named the seventh head coach of the Xavier baseball program in June of 2017 after a decorated playing career and six years on the staff as an assistant.

-In his first season, XU went 20-35 overall with a 7-11 record in league play.
+During the 2018 season, XU went 20-35 overall with a 7-11 record in league play.
 His first career win came on Feb.
 20, 2018 in a 3-2 win at No. 8 Kentucky in 10 innings.
 Despite a number of injuries, the Musketeers broke their program record with 68 homers and were again one of the top offenses in the BIG EAST during the 2018 season.

 During his time on the staff, XU has posted three 30-win seasons, made three appearances in the NCAA Tournament and had eight players selected in the MLB First Year Player Draft.
 That number includes back-to-back years with multiple picks and a program record four selections in the 2017 draft.